imandra-ai/cbor-pack/README.md

   pointer to the first entry.

 This has a cost at runtime (hashtable lookups), but can result in a significantly smaller pack at the end.

+The ppx will automatically enable hashconsing on records and sum types, unless `[@@nohashcons]` is specified.

 ### Attributes supported